gebn/unifibackup/README.md

 ## Restore

 When listing backups available for restore, the UniFi software only consults an `autobackup_meta.json` file in the autobackup directory.
-As this meta file can be recreated using only the underlying backups themselves, for simplicity, we do not back it up.
+As this meta file can be recreated using only the underlying backups themselves, we do not back it up.
-A `genmeta` subcommand exists to create an appropriate meta file given an autobackup directory containing _only_ backup files.
+Instead, a `genmeta` subcommand exists to create an appropriate meta file given an autobackup directory containing _only_ backup files.
 It is envisaged that the controller provisioner will download the latest backup from S3 to the autobackup directory, and run `unifibackup genmeta` to create `autobackup_meta.json`.
-The restore can then be triggered via the UI.
+The backup can then be correctly listed and restored via the UI.
+Note the meta file must be readable and writable by the `unifi` user, otherwise it will not be updated by the controller, which is relied on by the daemon for determining when new backups have finished being written.